jhell1717/shopify_seo/README.md

 # Shopify SEO Tool

-An AI-powered Python package and web application for optimizing Shopify product titles using advanced language models.
+An AI-powered Python package and web application for optimising Shopify product titles using advanced language models.
 This tool helps e-commerce businesses improve their SEO by automatically rewriting product titles to be more concise, descriptive, and search-engine friendly.

 ## Features